dakilaledesma/intro-ml/sklearn.md

 ## Assignment 1
 ### The very basics with Scikit-Learn

+We will be starting out very easy for the first assignment.
+As we progress through the course, projects will get harder and harder as we try to parse more complicated forms of information.

+For now, let's take it easy: lets make some models that can determine what language a word is part of.

 In this tutorial, we will be classifying whether a given 6-letter word is English or German.
 First, let's get some training and target data.
 See this table:

 | Training (often denoted as 'X') | Target (often denoted as 'y' |